Nicola Rigoni

-Nicola Rigoni (born 12 November 1990) is an Italian professional footballer who plays as a midfielder.
+Nicola Rigoni (born 12 November 1990) is an Italian professional footballer who plays as a midfielder for Serie D club Montecchio Maggiore.

 Club career

 Vicenza

 A promising midfielder, and younger brother of Serie A footballer Luca Rigoni, he made his professional debut in the final weeks of the 2006–07 season with Vicenza.
 He then spent the 2007–08 season with the Primavera (under-20) squad, and collecting another first team appearance in the season.
 He was permanently promoted to the first team in the second part of the 2008–09 season, and his performances led Serie A outfit Palermo to sign the player in a bid which involved also the co-ownership of Sicilian youngster and Italian under-20 international Gianvito Misuraca, who joined Vicenza from the rosanero youth system.
-Half of the registration rights of Rigoni was valued €990,000 and Misuraca for €240,000, made the deal involved €750,000 cash.
+Half of the registration rights of Rigoni was valued at €990,000, while those of Misuraca were valued at €240,000.
+The deal involved €750,000 cash.
 Rigoni will spend the 2009–10 season on loan to Vicenza in order to give him a chance to play more first team football before to join Palermo.